mikedll/yscan8/README.md

-Some dependencies.

-    - Laravel 5.7.8
-    - Vue 2.5.17
-    - Webpack 3.12.0
+## Depedencies

+     composer install

 ### Building PHP Locally for Development

+#### Linux (Ubuntu 16)

+Using phpbrew:

+     phpbrew install 7.2.10 +dbs +default +hash +filter

+#### OS X 10.14

+     phpbrew install 7.2.17 +dbs +default +hash +filter +bz2="$(brew --prefix bzip2)" +zlib="$(brew --prefix zlib)"

+You may have to actually install bzip2 and zlib, not to mention libpq and anything else it complains is missing.

+     # Install php-version on OS X
+     brew tap wilmoore/formulae
+     brew install php-version

+Modify your bash script accordingly to load php 7 on a new shell (see output of php-version installation).

+### phpbrew Build Notes

-You don't have to do this; you can install PHP using your system.
+You don't have to build php using a version manager; you can install PHP using your system.
 I'm used to doing things with RVM and wanted to prepare to use other versions of PHP on my system concurrently.

 Don't use [php-build](https://php-build.github.io).
 That project doesn't support building PHP extensions (easily) into its PHP